cryptostorage/cryptostorage.com/README.md

 # Frequently Asked Questions
 Please see https://cryptostorage.com/#faq.

-# Support
+# Contact

 Report a bug: https://github.com/cryptostorage/cryptostorage.com/issues

-Discuss with the community: reddit.com/r/cryptostorage
+Discuss with the community: https://reddit.com/r/cryptostorage

-Email (answered on a best-effort basis): support@cryptostorage.com
+Email (answered on a best-effort basis only): support@cryptostorage.com

 *No one can recover lost keys or passwords for you.
 Do not lose these or your funds will be lost*.